-This personal statement is part of this student’s successful admission to the London School of Economics and Political Science (LSE), University of Bath, University of Warwick, University of Lancaster and University of Leeds.
+This personal statement was part of the student’s successful application to LSE, University of Bath, University of Warwick, City University and Loughborough University for Accounting and Finance.

 DISCLAIMER: The personal statements on this site are strictly meant as a starting point to give an idea of how successful personal statements look like.
 There is no surefire formula to writing good personal statements.
 COLLEGELAH IS STRICTLY AGAINST PLAGIARISM OF ANY KIND.
 UCAS employs a plagiarism check system that checks applicants’ work against other published writing so please DO NOT PLAGIARISE.